Our Story

 How We Work

-A radical new approach to growing hockey for good.
+A radical new approach to growing Hockey for good.

 “When you change how you think about the future, you change how you act in the present.”
 Reanna Browne

-Why use a lab approach to grow hockey
+Why use a lab approach to grow Hockey

 A lab approach focuses on digging deep to identify the real cause of an issue to create lasting change.
 It lets us see challenges from a different perspective, untangle complexity, discover new opportunities, and test ideas for solutions quickly–solutions like the Open Ice technology platform and Behind the Bench coaching accelerator.